objektwerks/scala3/README.md

 >Scala will become a simple academic exercise, sadly governed by those of a like mind going forward.

 >We knew you well, Scala.
 Fair well, my favorite language of languages.

-For you served me well for mamy years!
+>For you served me well for thse mamy years!